elleuchkh/ada_jekyll_page/index.md

 ###  <span style="color:red"> Involved countries </span>
-The worldwide distribution of the three main kinds of actors (which are Offshore entities, intermediaries and officers) is different.
-Each one differ from the others on a global scale even though some countries are "well" represented in all the categories.
+The map below show the worldwide distribution of the three main kinds of actors : which are Offshore entities, intermediaries and officers.
+We notice that the three of them differ from each other on a global scale even though some countries are "well" represented in all three categories.

+<b>PS:</b> We chose to present this map in a log scale to be more significant because the gap is very large between the countries.

+<iframe src="countries.html" width="100%" height="400px"></iframe>

 <U><b> Entities </b></U>